KonstaT/KonstaT.github.io/_devices/rpi5/LineageOS21-ATV.md

 Q: My device keeps booting into TWRP recovery.
 What should I do?
 *A: If you have GPIO21 connected to ground (or if you have something drawing power from it) your device will always boot to TWRP recovery (see FAQ section about DIY power button).
 If you have a hardware failure on GPIO21 you can edit /boot/config.txt to remove the GPIO21 related logic (see 'Ramdisk' and 'Graphics acceleration' sections).*

+Q: Settings -> Storage shows total system size of 7 GB.
+There's unallocated space on my sdcard.
+What should I do?
+*A: This is a 7 GB image, remaining space on your sdcard will remain unallocated.*

+1. Download [KonstaKANG-rpi-resize.zip](https://dlupload.com/filedetail/1485615052) (md5:31a1d26e80cf4544a1fcd689e8799d7b) and save it to your device's internal storage or use an external USB drive
+2. Boot to TWRP recovery (see FAQ)
+3. Install KonstaKANG-rpi-resize.zip from your selected storage
+4. Boot out of recovery (see FAQ)

 Q: How to install Widevine L3?
 *A:*

-1. Download [KonstaKANG-rpi-widevine-14.zip](https://dlupload.com/filedetail/1682189432) and save it to your device's internal storage or use an external USB drive
+1. Download [KonstaKANG-rpi-widevine-14.zip](https://dlupload.com/filedetail/1682189432) (md5:3de5b04da3262fd3e0aa382b30915591) and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
 3. Install KonstaKANG-rpi-widevine-14.zip from your selected storage
 4. Boot out of recovery (see FAQ)